24 days of Rust - diesel

 method takes a reference to the type declared in the belongs_to

 attribute.
-This is an example of a 1:N relationship - a User
+This is an example of a 1:N relationship - a User can have

-s.
+multiple Photos.
 The Rust code above issues SQL queries similar to these:

 select * from users where id=1 limit 1; select * from photos where user_id=1;